Christian Faith and Scholarship

 And third, a Christian scholar might ask about the ethical and moral implications of what he or she writes and teaches, especially in light of the Christian faith to which he or she is committed.

-Many Pepperdine faculty - whether at Seaver College, the School of Law, the Graziadio School of Business and Management, the Graduate School of Education and Psychology, or the School of Public Policy - already ask these kinds of questions and seek to make these kinds of connections.
+Many Pepperdine faculty - whether at Seaver College, the School of Law, the Graziadio Business School, the Graduate School of Education and Psychology, or the School of Public Policy - already ask these kinds of questions and seek to make these kinds of connections.
 Accordingly, the Center seeks to provide support for the many Pepperdine faculty who already care about these kinds of issues.
 At the same time, the Center holds out a vision of Christian scholarship that other faculty may find suggestive and perhaps even compelling.

 We have used the following books in seminars and book discussion groups in exploring the connections between Chrisitan faith and scholarship: